 Since the houses were constructed following the minimal code requirements, the developers, builders and local building inspectors were not negligent, at least legally.

-Consequently, the afflicted homeowners were stuck with bill for repairing their houses.
+Consequently, the afflicted homeowners were stuck with the bill for repairing their houses.
 Seems mighty unfair, but "buyer beware" is often just as necessary when buying a house as when buying a used car.

 The proposed changes to the building code will require soil testing and stronger foundations, and building inspectors will be required to study soil conditions on building sites more carefully.